obaranovskyi/cheatsheet/src/nginx.md

 ---

+# Modules
+Open documentation, and there will be list of modules at the bottom of the page.
+For example if we are going to use `ssl` we need to install ssl module.
+We can do it when we run configure script (`./configure ....`) by adding this flag `--with-http_ssl_module`.
+If more information is needed we can open this module and read about configuration etc.

+---

 ## Adding nginx as a `systemd` service
 Helps to start, stop, restart, reload etc.
 Makes start boot much simpler.